scuzzydude/asimov/asimov.md

 It might be a neighborhood kitchen where the responsibility for cooking the food rotates among neighbors, and the trustee might act as the bulk buyer for all the cooks.
 This would give the kitchen a constantly changing selection and variety.
 This would promote stronger communities, lines of communications between neighbors, and hopefully less crime and conflict.
 That is, if the food is good and there is enough for everyone.
 A bad SOK trustee could start a crime wave.

 Or it could be a chain.
-A Pizza kitchen that covers a neighborhood, and where families can send their teenagers to learn to work and be responsible and permanently cure their pizza addiction through oversaturation.
+A Pizza kitchen that covers a neighborhood, where families can send their teenagers to learn to work and be responsible and permanently cure their pizza addiction through oversaturation.
 A taco truck that follows a large construction crew.
 A sit-down date restaurant you can reserve.

 Kitchens are enterprises, they can earn income.
 You could have a fancy sit-down date SOK.
 Members of the scootage pay like any other kitchen, though a shared resource might need a prioritization method, and that certainly can be a privilege of wealth.
 It can take paying customers and earn income.
 What it can't do is use that income to subsidize the costs of the scootage -- that would be passing income indirectly to the scootage.
 Paying customer's prices must be proportional to the actual costs.
 This is a dynamically changing equation, so there a lot of room for fudging the numbers.
 It's self-governing and the scootage is accountable to Scoot conformance, as well as any local laws.